 I saw locks of hair attached to a line, blowing in the wind, like clothes to dry.
 There was also hair lying around on the floor in my mother's kitchen, and outside, all over the yard, half-covered by sand.
 Suddenly, they became butterflies and flew towards the cemetery where my father is buried.
-I wished… Continue reading Fifty
+I wished … Continue reading Paper Birds

 At the seaside, I saw a horse turning around and around.
 Another one joined in and started to rotate the opposite way around the first one.
 Then came another and another, each girdled the previous one, always contrariwise.
 They all turned golden, then more and more translucent until only their outlines remained.
-In the end,… Continue reading Forty-Nine
+In the end, … Continue reading Horses

 I dreamt that a boy and a girl - maybe twelve or so - fell into a parallel universe very much like my mother's garden in the summer: fruit trees, vegetables and flowers everywhere.
 And in their fall, they crushed a bird.
-Here, birds were a conscious species who could take the form of bird-men:… Continue reading Forty-Six
+Here, birds were a conscious species who could take the form of bird-men: … Continue reading The Bird-Men

 We were in a cave, the walls were lit by an unknown source, or maybe they were glowing by themselves.
 The Siberian man was behind me, and we were following a row of figures, enrobed in white, semi-transparent cloth.
 I asked him who they were, but he didn't reply.
-"Is this some kind of procession?… Continue reading Thirty-Two
+"Is this some kind of procession? … Continue reading The Flight of the Soul

 Then I could see a pulsating light, like a lighthouse.
 We swam closer.
 The light seemed to have antennae or tentacles, rising and sinking in a gentle rhythm.
 Like an octopus.
 As we went closer, I was suddenly sitting on a horse in a carousel.